 “You all know that I am a huge fan of kimonos, but they are scarce items in second hand shops.
 I rarely ever find kimonos of any sort.
 So I was really excited when I was thrift shopping with my sister back in February and I found this amazing mossy green polka dotted kimono for just $3.
 I paired it with an old ivory romper and some funky green wedges for a sassy second hand summer look.”

 “Well, this was a hard one for me as I am not a fan of kimono’s or poncho’s.
 But a cover up can also mean a jacket right?
 And the creative part is mixing three prints!
 The jacket is pre loved, was part of a skirt suit.
 I love the huge buttons and the short sleeves, and the print, pied de poulle, has always been my favorite!
 Ever since I saw my grandmother, when I was about 7, wearing a pied de poulle coat!
 So elegant.
 She wore patent black pumps underneath with a bow!
 Perfection!”

-Disclaimer: I was gifted the button covers in exchange for a review.
-All words and opinions are my own.
-This post contains affiliates links which means I may earn a small commission for any purchases made through them, at no extra cost to you.
+Disclaimer: This post contains affiliates links which means I may earn a small commission for any purchases made through them, at no extra cost to you.
 This helps towards the running costs of the blog and is very much appreciated.